If you’ve watched the Winter Olympics even once, you know that many of the events can be decided by fractions of a point, of a second, or of an inch.

 U.S. Ski & Snowboard athletes understand that reality as well as anyone.
 And so does the organization itself.
 That’s why the organization places a mountain of value on every possible piece of the medal-chasing equation, from training and injury prevention and recovery to race preparation, equipment, and technology.

-That fact was further solidified last week when the organization announced it had teamed with Domo to prepare for the 2022 Winter Olympics in Beijing.
 The reason for choosing Domo, according to U.S. Ski & Snowboard Chief Technology Officer Mark Schneider, “is to identify our business’ strengths and weaknesses through our data and implement targeted solutions.”

 Sounds like the perfect partnership, right?
 But wait, there’s more.